Information for Prospective Postbacs

 We are seeking motivated recent college graduates to join us in the second cohort of the Postbac Program in Target Discovery.
 The program will prepare researchers to be competitive applicants for PhD programs through a combination of hands-on research experience in a Stanford lab and career development activities aimed at preparing the trainees for a career in the sciences.

 The Sarafan ChEM-H/IMA Postbaccalaureate Program in Target Discovery is a two-year, paid internship aimed at preparing recent college graduates to apply for PhD programs.
 Researchers will be paired with a Stanford graduate student or postdoctoral scholar mentor and work independently on a project related to drug discovery.

 Central to the program's mission is diversifying the pool of admitted students at the most competitive PhD programs.
 We know access to research opportunities and other resources to prepare students for grad school is irrefutably inequitable in the current academic landscape.

 The ChEM-H/IMA Post-Baccalaureate program is a paid, two-year, on campus, research training program.
-Upon completion of the program, interns will be prepared to apply to competitive PhD programs and successfully begin graduate work in the sciences.
-Interns spend two years conducting drug discovery-relevant research in Stanford labs partnered with the ChEM-H/IMA programs and participating in activities in support of pursuing graduate study.
+Upon completion of the program, researchers will be prepared to apply to competitive PhD programs and successfully begin graduate work in the sciences.
+Researchers spend two years conducting drug discovery-relevant research in Stanford labs partnered with the ChEM-H/IMA programs and participating in activities in support of pursuing graduate study.
 We welcome and encourage women+/gender minorities and people with disabilities and/or from under-represented backgrounds to apply.